nullbitsco/ESPRemoteSerial/README.md

 - Works with mDNS for accessing via a local hostname rather than IP address

 ## Installation
-1. Install the dependencies from the section below.
+1. Install the dependencies, and their required dependencies, from the section below.
 1. Add this library to the Arduino library, either by downloading it and adding it as a .zip, copying it locally into the libraries folder, or adding this repo address into the Arduino library manager list.
 1. `#include <ESPRemoteSerial.h>` in your .ino sketch file.